-First introduced to U.S. market in 1985, Intragastric Balloon (IGB) is used for treatment of obesity.
+First introduced to U.S. market in 1985, Intragastric Balloon (IGB) is used for the treatment of obesity.
 IGB is a restrictive and non-surgical reversible procedure.
 Gastric balloon decreases appetite by occupying approximately a third of the stomach volume (1500 ml).
 In addition, the balloon causes the stomach empty slower and keeping you feeling full longer.
-This is a procedure to jump start a lifestyle change.
+This is a procedure to jump start a weight loss lifestyle change.

 Current Therapeutic Weight Loss Approaches